MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/azure-integration-overview.md

 ## [!INCLUDE[azure_key_vault](includes/azure-keyvault-name.md)]

-If your app/extension need to store and use secrets such as certificates or credentials for external services, it is considered good security practices to store these secrets in [!INCLUDE[azure_key_vault](includes/azure-keyvault-name.md)] and not in the app source code or app package itself.
+If your app/extension needs to store and use secrets, such as certificates or credentials for external services, it's considered good security practice to store these secrets in [!INCLUDE[azure_key_vault](includes/azure-keyvault-name.md)] and not in the app source code or app package itself.
 For more information, see [Using Azure Key Vaults with apps/extensions](devenv-app-key-vault-overview.md).

 When using [!INCLUDE[azure_key_vault](includes/azure-keyvault-name.md)] from your AL code, you get data about the success or failure of usage in telemetry.
 For more information, see [Azure Key Vault telemetry](../administration/telemetry-extension-key-vault-trace.md).

 ## [!INCLUDE[azure_functions](includes/azure-functions-name.md)]